apache/freemarker-generator/freemarker-generator-cli/src/site/markdown/cli/usage/transforming-csv.md

 The command line invocation seems a bit complex at first so let's look at it more closely

 * `CSV_SOURCE_FORMAT` defines the CSV source format for reading the CSV
-* `CSV_TARGET_FORMAT` defines the CSV tagrte format for writing the CSV
+* `CSV_TARGET_FORMAT` defines the CSV target format for writing the CSV
-* `CSV_TARGET_DELIMITER` explicitely sets the delimiter of the target CSV to a semicolon since this expected by Excel for my current locale
+* `CSV_TARGET_DELIMITER` explicitly sets the delimiter of the target CSV to a semicolon since this expected by Excel for my current locale

 ### Convert CSV To Markdown